byronhulcher/tarot-deck/README.md

 ### function getByRank( integer or string )
 Function that returns a single object representing a tarot card which matches the provided rank.
 The rank should be an integer or evaluate to an integer.
 See above for an example of the fields this will contain.

+### function drawCard( array deck = tarotDeck )
+Will choose a random card from the the provided array of tarot cards.
+If the `deck` argument is not provided then it will default to the the exported `tarotDeck`.
+This will also add a `reversed` field to the object, which is a boolean of whether the card was drawn reversed or not.

+### function drawCard( integter numberOfCards = 3, array deck = tarotDeck)
+Will draw up to `numberOfCards` from the the supplied `deck` argument and return them as an array.
+If the `deck` argument is not provided then it will default to the the exported `tarotDeck`.
+These cards are not replaced in the deck after they are drawn, so all cards are guarunteed unique.
+They will also include the `reversed` field.